 We know many students have concerns about rotating during this time.
 Many of our sites are still open, and we have taken measures to ensure they are safe for our visitors.
-Don’t just take our word for it though, get it straight from the winner of our March 2020 Photo and Blog Contest, Raad, a medical student from Saudi Arabia who participated in a dermatology clinical experience in Fort Lauderdale.
+Don’t just take our word for it though, get it straight from the winner of our March 2020 Photo and Blog Contest, Raad, a medical student born in Jordan and raised in Saudi Arabia, participated in a dermatology clinical experience in Fort Lauderdale, Florida.
 We love that Raad’s submission focuses on the community our visitors often find with their preceptors, medical staff, and the locals in the city where they complete their experience.
 At this time, coming together is more important than ever!

 Continue reading below to find out what Raad liked best about his time in the U.S.!

 I’d always dreamt about traveling to the U.S. I wanted to have a taste of what life would be like on the other side of the world.
 I also wanted to know more about the U.S. healthcare system.
 This clinical experience was my first time in the U.S.